axoflow/axosyslog-core-docs/content/filterx/_index.md

 - Macros and name-value pairs of the message being processed (for example, `$PROGRAM`).
 The names of macros and name-value pairs begin with the `$` character.
 If you define a new variable in a FilterX block and its name begins with the `$` character, it's automatically added to the name-value pairs of the message.

     {{% alert title="Note" color="info" %}}
 Using curly braces around macro names is not mandatory, and the `"$MESSAGE"` and `"${MESSAGE}"` formats are equivalent.
-If the name contains only alphanumeric characters and the underscore, you don't need the curly braces.
-If it contains any other characters (like a hyphen (`-`) or a dot (`.`)), you need the curly braces, so it's best to always use curly braces.
+If the name contains only alphanumeric characters and the underscore character, you don't need the curly braces.
+If it contains any other characters (like a hyphen (`-`) or a dot (`.`)), you need to add the curly braces, therefore it's best to always use curly braces.

 Names are case-sensitive, so `"$message"` and `"$MESSAGE"` are not the same.
     {{% /alert %}}